 This is the seed for her latest collection that can be seen at Curious Duke Gallery.
 Titled, 1,2,3, these works on board combine architecture and sculpture.
 They burst out in layers of painted wood and angles.
 Knight plans to further these works with her love of London.
 She works “to discombobulate and highlight the relationship between the natural and man made worlds.
 Creating surreal worlds where our need to dominate and build vast cityscapes is presented in such a way as to deceive our instinctive inclination with nature to manipulate our body language.”

-This post was written for Inspiring City by guest author Sinead Loftus and is the first part of our ‘ones to watch’ series.
-You can catch Karis Knight’s work at Curious Duke Gallery at 173 Whitecross Street, London EC1Y 8JT in Insert Art Here showing until 29 February 2016 and you can see more of her work by visiting her website here.
+This post on the art of Karis Knight was written for Inspiring City by guest author Sinead Loftus.
+It is the first part of our ‘ones to watch’ series.
+You can catch Karis Knight’s work at Curious Duke Gallery at 173 Whitecross Street, London EC1Y 8JT.
+The show is ‘Insert Art Here‘ showing until 29 February 2016.
+You can see more of her work by visiting her website here.